apache/pekko/CONTRIBUTING.md

 ### Getting started with sbt

-Akka is using the [sbt](https://github.com/sbt/sbt) build system.
+Pekko is using the [sbt](https://github.com/sbt/sbt) build system.
 So the first thing you have to do is to download and install sbt.
 You can read more about how to do that in the [sbt setup](https://www.scala-sbt.org/1.x/docs/Getting-Started.html) documentation.

-To compile all the Akka core modules, use the `compile` command:
+To compile all the Pekko core modules, use the `compile` command:

 ```shell
 sbt compile